-Copyright-protected content may be removed or disabled if it has been posted, used, or distributed using AWS resources without the copyright owner’s permission.
+Copyright-protected content can be removed or disabled if it was posted, used, or distributed using AWS resources without the copyright owner’s permission.

-If you believe that your content on AWS has been removed or disabled pursuant to a DMCA takedown notice by mistake or due to misidentification of the content, you may contest the takedown by submitting a counter-notice to our DMCA Agent at email@example.com or firstname.lastname@example.org.
+If you believe that your content on AWS was removed or disabled pursuant to a DMCA takedown notice by mistake or due to misidentification of the content, you can contest the takedown by submitting a counter-notice to our DMCA Agent at email@example.com or firstname.lastname@example.org.

 Your counter-notice must include all the following information: